Call for PI-led Applications for a Trinity Research Doctorate Award (TRDA) 2025-26 linked to the Trinity / National Parks & Wildlife Service Project

 Co-supervision is encouraged, and in line with College regulations, a Thesis Committee will be required to be put in place for all students.
 Awards will be made on a competitive basis and continuation of funding is contingent on satisfactory student progress, which must be reviewed and reported annually.

-The allocation of the awards across the two categories is subject to the final decision of the Evaluation Panel.
+The allocation of the award is subject to the final decision of the Evaluation Panel.

 Making an Application

 Each application will be expected to identify how the research will enhance the collections of the Trinity herbarium and support the National Biodiversity Action Plan 2023-2030.
-Applicants may make submissions to other TRDA categories of award, but if successful, will be awarded under one category only.
+Applicants may make submissions to other TRDA schemes, but if successful, will be awarded under one scheme only.

 Priority will be given to supervisors who are not currently in receipt of a PI-based or School-based TRDA.
 If a student is in receipt of other additional funding (internal or external), the total stipend received by the student cannot exceed a total stipend ceiling of €25,000 per annum.